All news

 MS

-A weekly report covers seven days.
-That is not a lot of data when you are trying to call a pattern, especially if two of those days were travel or holidays.
 The same person can produce a "shorter blocks recover better" finding one week and "longer blocks looked fine" the next, with nothing about the underlying habit having changed.
+The numbers moved.
+The reality did not.

 What a month captures that a week cannot

 A monthly report covers four to five comparable weeks.
 The drivers that survive a month are durable.
-Single-week noise gets averaged out; recurring patterns get sharper.
+Single-week noise gets averaged out.
+Recurring patterns sharpen.

-The most useful monthly findings are usually shaped like "your strongest 30-minute blocks consistently start before 11:00, across every week of the month".
-That is a much harder claim to make from one week alone, and a much more actionable one once you have it.
+The most useful monthly findings sound like this: *your strongest 30-minute blocks consistently start before 11:00, across every week of the month.* That is a harder claim to make from one week alone.
+It is also a much more actionable one once you have it — because it is the kind of finding you can structurally design around.

 Weekly fatigue vs monthly trend